-Kay Krapf, One of the founders of this project.
+Kay Krapf, One of the guardians of the 17 original salvaged concrete blocks.

 Boyscout troop visit to San's active Art Studio.

 Human instinct drawn to touch the concrete.

 San and founders of this project shown in Bethlehem, PA on 10 yr. anniversary of 9/11

 Rich Parrish, one of the founders of this project and San in Florida on arrival day of the delivery of the first block to be sculpted.